Ladbroke Square: Location

 The Ladbroke Square Montessori School is located at 43 Ladbroke Square.

 Gardens

 The gardens form the largest of the 16 communal gardens of the historic Ladbroke Estate.
 Covering approximately 7 acres, it is one of the largest private garden squares in London and is Grade II listed by English Heritage.
 Surrounded by railings, there are mature trees in the gardens and a long straight walk along the north side, together with other curving paths.
 The three-hectare garden is only open to local residents.

 History

-The garden square was originally the site of a racecourse, known as the Hippodrome, which was created in 1837 by John Whyte, but it was unsuccessful.
+The garden square was originally the site of a racecourse, known as the Hippodrome, which was created in 1837 by John Whyte, but which was unsuccessful.
 The area was laid out and developed in the 1840s.
-An 1849 plan by the architect Thomas Allason includes the gardens laid out as they are today.
+An 1849 plan by the architect Thomas Allason included the gardens laid out as they are today.